 The Rule Of 72:

-Albert Einstein created a fairly accurate “rule of thumb” mathematical formula for calculating how long it will take to double an investment based on the interest earned each year.
-That formula is commonly called the rule of 72.
-While it isn’t exact, it’s very close and can be a pretty accurate rule of thumb for quickly calculating how long it will take to double your money, based on it’s rate of return.
-Let’s take a look:
+Some people believe that Albert Einstein created a “rule of thumb” mathematical formula for calculating how long it will take to double an investment based on the interest it earns each year.
+That formula is known as the rule of 72.

-While he is noted for one formula (E=mc2) that became his trademark formula, it is quite complex and highly theoretical.
+While Einstein is noted for one formula (E=mc2) that became his trademark formula, it is quite complex and highly theoretical.

-The formula he created for calculating how long it takes to double your money, on the other hand, is quite simple.
-He called this formula the rule of 72.
-When applied to a yearly rate of return (ROR), or annual percentage yield, you can quickly determine how long it will take to double your money.
+The formula for calculating how long it takes to double your money, on the other hand, is quite simple.
+When the rule of 72 is applied to a yearly rate of return (ROR), or annual percentage yield, you can quickly determine how long it will take to double your money.
 The rule of 72 formula looks like this:

 72 / ROR = How long it will take to double your money.